WELLOG DAQ SOFTWARE

 Real Time Operating System (RTOS):

-Another typical BASIC program that receives high speed serial data from an RTOS logging system and logs the data to a file on Flash memory stick is BLKBOX.BAS.
+BASIC programs that receive high speed serial data from an RTOS logging system and logs data to a file storage device or Flash memory stick can

-Windows compatible Software can be written in Visual BASIC or Visual C++, and PowerBASIC 8.1.
+be written in Visual BASIC or Visual C++, and PowerBASIC 9.0.
 These programs have the look and feel of Windows.

-WELLOG has Windows “virtual panels” that operate under Windows XP and other Windows operating systems that drive our acquisition systems.
+WELLOG has developed Windows “virtual panels” that operate under Windows 2000, XP, and Vista operating systems.
+The software drives our digital

 ACQUISITION SOFTWARE:

-Software is needed to acquire data using an acquisition system, communicate with a PC, display and store the data in memory or hard drive.
+Software is needed to acquire data using an acquisition or logging system, communicate with a PC, display and store the data in memory or hard drive.

 DISPLAY SOFTWARE: